 This chapter provides details of the various ways that validation can be used on fields and items to control the authenticity of entered data.
+For more information about validation, see the Client Configuration Cookbook.

 - Understanding Validation Rules and Options

 - Default Validation Rules

 - Validation Options